-Microsurgical Epididymal Sperm Aspiration (MESA): An incision is made through the scrotal skin and using optical magnification, the epididymal tubules are cut and the sperm fluid is aspirated.
+Microsurgical Epidydimal Sperm Aspiration (MESA): An incision is made through the scrotal skin and using optical magnification, the epidydimal tubules are cut and the sperm fluid is aspirated.
 Typically, a large number of motile sperm are retrieved and can be used immediately for ICSI injection into the egg.
 Or, it can be frozen for use later in subsequent cycles of IVF-ICSI procedures if necessary.

 Testicular Sperm Extraction: A small incision is made in the scrotal skin and the testicle is investigated.
 Small pieces of tissue are cut directly out of the testicle and the sperm is extracted from the tissue directly.
 When there is poor production of sperm, several incisions may be required in order to find enough sperm.
 The sperm must be used within 24 hours of retrieval and the tissue can be frozen for later use.

 Testis Perc Biopsy: This method uses a larger gauge biopsy needle to perform the same procedure are TESA.

 Testis Microdissection: When a man has a very low level of sperm production, then extensive searching may have to be performed in order to obtain sufficient sperm for conception.
 An incision is made in the scrotum and using an operating microscope, the inner contents of the testicle are dissected and searched through until an area that has normal sperm production is found.
 The area is cut out and an embryologist removes the sperm from the tissue.
 Typically, the number of sperm found is sufficient only for one cycle and must be used within 24 hours of egg retrieval from the woman.